ImKKingshuk/LockKnife/README.md

 LockKnife is a command-line tool written in Bash that helps you recover Android lock screen passwords of an Android device.

+## Whats New ( v1.2.0 )

+- Added multiple password recovery
+- Wifi password recovery
+- Gesture password recovery

 ## Features

-- Convenient terminal-based tool to recover Android lock screen passwords.
+- Convenient terminal-based tool to recover i.Android lock screen passwords, ii.WiFi passwords.
 - Easy-to-use with interactive prompts.
 - Supports Android devices with USB debugging enabled.
 - Automatically connects to the device using ADB.
-- Auto Decrypts the password file (assuming default encryption) and displays the recovered password.
+- Auto Decrypts the password file (assuming default encryption) and displays the recovered passwords.

 ## Requirements